Ryandc20/366-Project/README.md

-# A implementation of Monte Carlo Tree Search to play Hex for a CMPUT 366Project
+# A implementation of Monte Carlo Tree Search to play Hex for a CMPUT 366 Project